jardelljfs/AMAM_Scalability/README.md

-Versão atual do Framework AMAM utilizado no meu doutorado.
+Versão Atual do Framework AMAM utilizado no meu doutorado.